What’s the AP Capstone Diploma Program?

 - Stand out to colleges in the application process.

-- Develop key academic skills they’ll use in college and beyond.
+- Develop key academic skills they’ll use in other classes, college, and beyond.

 - Become self-confident, independent thinkers and problem solvers.